 Demonstrating how technology enhances rather than replaces human capabilities

-Involving workers in implementation planning
+Involving workers in deployment planning

 Sharing success stories from pilot programs